 Pop over to Barracks Row (8th St. SE) for a quick and tasty bite at Belga Café.
 The small yet bustling Belgian restaurant warrants reservations, or you can try for seats at the bar.
 Mussels at least seven ways and an impressive beer list are matched with “Eurofusion” items with Asian influences that don’t disappoint.

-Morning brings a visit to the U.S. Botanic Garden, a lush living plant museum right on the National Mall that played a pivotal role in Dan Brown’s novel “The Lost Symbol.”
+Morning brings a visit to the U.S. Botanic Garden, a lush living plant museum right on the National Mall that played a pivotal role in author Dan Brown’s novel “The Lost Symbol.”
 Beautiful orchids are usually in bloom this time of year.